deekshakukreti/Fault-Analysis/README.md

 Day Num Cal Year: Numeric value of day within the year

 Bank holiday: Flags the bank holiday (Y: bank holiday)

+Please don't forget to leave a star :star: in the end.